ppgmg123/filemaking/README.md

 # filemaking
-small projects i make to learn python
+small projects i make to learn python and C++